7 Morning Brain Exercises to Clear Your Mind

 It can be mentally exhausting to try and resume your “normal” schedule during coronavirus.
 You may be working remotely, helping your children adapt to hybrid learning, keeping your family safe from coronavirus, or all of the above.
 Add trying to practice self-care in this mix of endless responsibilities.
 All this stress can zap your concentration, make you irritable or depressed, and potentially damage your professional and personal relationships.

 However, brain exercises, especially before work, can help get you through your day.
 “Working out areas of the brain before a full day can set us on a path of increased agility and flexibility in our thinking and enable us to communicate more calmly and effectively with our colleagues,” says Jennifer Wolkin, PhD, a New York City-based clinical neuropsychologist.
 Fold a mix of these brain exercises into your morning routine and you’ll find yourself working smarter and more efficiently from the get-go.
+Note that no one should pressure themselves to do more than one of these things every morning.
+That stress will probably counteract any benefit they may gain from the activity.
+So only add what you can.

 Relax with a good read

 In today’s fast-paced day and age, it’s hard to remember to unplug and take time for the simple things that relax and stimulate the mind.
 Reading is certainly one of those—be it a chapter book, newspaper, or online article.
 “Some of the best activities to perform are ones that enrich the brain with new information, like reading,” says Jason Liauw, MD, a neurosurgeon at Saddleback Memorial Medical Center in Laguna Hills, California.
 “Taking in a good book or the morning paper is not only a calming way to start your day, but it also can help you reorient your priorities, taking you momentarily out of the daily grind from yesterday before today’s begins.”
 Most importantly, reading can also cause a frameshift in your mind, so that when you’re in the middle of your day, you may be able to look at your routine and tasks through a different lens.
+Combine the benefits of reading with those of meditating by curling up with one of these meditation books.

 You probably know how important of a role exercise plays in your health and mood, but there are some additional brain-boosting reasons to sneak in a workout before work.
 “Exercise actually alters brain chemistry and has even been likened to the effect of taking antidepressants,” says Wolkin.
 “It signals the release of several key neurotransmitters, many of which play a vital role in keeping our brain sharp as we age.”
 Exercise also helps pump blood flow and oxygen to the brain, allowing your grey matter to work to its highest capacity, which translates to better and sharper decision making, judgment, and memory.